alejandroviegener/ObjectTracker/README.md

 Typical usage:

+1) Copy the input video and initial conditions to the in_out directory

+2) Execute the tracker appication

 ```bash
 ./tracker.sh input.mkv initial_conditions.json -a MOSSE -b 0 255 0 -t 255 255 255 -o output -v 3 --log
 ```